arinze-edeh/cloud-infrastructure-devops-labs/azure/integration/event-driven-log-aggregation-system/README.md

   --query "[0].value" -o tsv)
 ```

-No output is printed.
-The key is held in memory as a shell variable.
+#### 5b.
+First Container Creation Attempt (Failed)

-#### 2b.
-Attempt Container Creation with Public Access (Failed)
+The container creation was attempted before public blob access was enabled on the storage account.
+This resulted in a failed creation.

 ```bash
 az storage container create \